wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-web-parts/includes/7-exercise-api.md

 Open the **Console** tab (*it may have a slightly different name depending on the browser you're using*).

-There will be numerous messages logged to the console, so use the filter technique to filter based on the name of your web part, **HelloWorld**.
+There will be many messages logged to the console, so use the filter technique to filter based on the name of your web part, **HelloWorld**.

 Notice in the following image that each message is prefixed with the unique name of the web part.